 - Boutique Auroshree: sells clothes and handicrafts from all over India; it has a small selection of silver jewelry, paintings, and handcrafted bronze, brass, and sandalwood items.

 - La Boutique d'Auroville: with plenty more goods from Auroville, including lovely pottery and handmade paper to original garments, and unbelievably well-priced leather items

 - Sri Aurobindo Ashram: Aurobindo Ashram houses a small souvenir shop that offers books, greeting cards, and other memorabilia and is quite popular with visitors.
 There is also a factory outlet near the Ashram where one can shop for a variety of souvenirs, incense sticks, perfumed candles, handmade paper items, and other unique products.

 Best Time to Visit Pondicherry:

 Although Pondicherry has a warm climate, October to March can be considered as the best time to visit Pondicherry.
 However, the town has different charms in different seasons.
 Here’s a monthly breakup of Pondicherry’s climatic conditions so that you can plan when to go:

-July to September: These months constitute the monsoon season in Pondicherry.
+These months constitute the monsoon season in Pondicherry.
 The town receives heavy to light rainfall every year.
-Those who love to soak in the rain; this is the best time to let your hair down and experience the lush-green landscape of Pondicherry.
+For those who love to soak in the rain; this is the best time to let your hair down and experience the lush green landscape of Pondicherry.
 Also, it is a good time to visit the city during the month of August as Sri Aurobindo’s birthday celebrations are held when the city is at its vibrant best.

 - Make sure you carry your driving license in case you plan to bike your way or rent a car to go in and around Pondicherry.